arvigeus/AZ-204/Learning Path/App Service.md

 #### Configure connection strings

-For ASP.NET and ASP.NET Core developers, the values you set in App Service override the ones in _Web.config_.
+For ASP.NET and ASP.NET Core developers, setting connection strings in App Service are like setting them in `<connectionStrings>` in _Web.config_, but the values you set in App Service override the ones in _Web.config_.
 For other language stacks, it's better to use app settings instead, because connection strings require special formatting in the variable keys in order to access the values.
-Connection strings are always encrypted when stored (encrypted-at-rest).

-:point_up: There is one case where you may want to use connection strings instead of app settings for non-.NET languages: certain Azure database types are backed up along with the app only if you configure a connection string for the database in your App Service app.
+:point_up: There is one case where you may want to use connection strings instead of app settings for non-.NET languages: certain Azure database types are backed up along with the app \_only\_ if you configure a connection string for the database in your App Service app.

 Adding and editing connection strings follow the same principles as other app settings and they can also be tied to deployment slots.
 An example of connection strings in JSON formatting that you would use for bulk adding or editing: